enkidevs/curriculum/JavaScript/Ecmascript 2015/ecmascript-time-travel.md

 * `1`
 * `3`
 %exp
-For each `a,b,c,` we assign them the first, second and third value in the array, respectively.
+When using **array destructuring** the variables `a,b,c,` have their values assigned to the first, second and third value in the array respectively.

-This happens because the **array destructuring assignment** was used.
 %

 ---